Since the elites in power like the status quo, social reform is a grassroots movement. How do reformers engage the masses? With art. Should protest...

 In 1944, an exhibition of unsent exhibits was arranged at the Hermitage.
 For Leningrad residents, the Hermitage exhibition has become a symbol of rebirth.
 During the restoration of the gallery in 1945, the first hall to open was the Rembrandt Hall.
 The Rembrandt collection in the Hermitage was the largest in the world until the 1930s.
 It was a peculiar sign: Rembrandt came back to the place while the Hermitage begins its life again.

-In fact, we can only talk about one serious loss during the Great War: Anthony van Dyck’s painting, Saint Sebastian.
+In fact, we can only talk about one serious loss during the War: Anthony van Dyck’s painting, Saint Sebastian.
 Today its fate is unknown.
 Maybe you have an idea?

 In order to safely transport the largest paintings of the Russian Museum such as The Last Day of Pompeii by Brullov, and Christ and the Adulteress (Who Is Without Sin?) by Polenov, it was necessary to densely roll them on special shafts.
 This had to be done very carefully to avoid the appearance of “wrinkles”, otherwise the paint layer could be damaged during transportation.

-In Moscow, evacuation began almost immediately after the announcement of the invasion on the territory of the USSR.
+In Moscow, evacuation began almost immediately after the announcement of the invasion of the territory of the USSR.
 The exhibits of the Tretyakov Gallery and the Pushkin State Museum of Fine Arts were packed the same way as those of the Hermitage.

 Most of the collection went to the Novosibirsk Opera and Ballet Theater for preservation.
 Surprisingly, works of art found viewers even during the war years.
 From the end of 1941 to the fall of 1944, about 20 exhibitions took place in Siberia showcasing art from the Tretyakov Gallery.

-Less than ten days before the start of the World War II, the director of the Paris Museum, Jacques Jaujard, organized a secret evacuation of the museum’s art.
+Less than ten days before the start of World War II, the director of the Paris Museum, Jacques Jaujard, organized a secret evacuation of the museum’s art.
 On August 25th, 1939, the Louvre closed for three days, supposedly for repair work.
 During this time, hundreds of museum employees and department store workers relocated art in white wooden boxes in the neighborhood.
 Among them were the famous Mona Lisa by Leonardo da Vinci and the ancient Greek statue of Nike of Samothrace.
 Before being evacuated they were carefully wrapped in several layers of waterproof paper.

 During the occupation, works of art found a temporary home in quiet places in the French countryside, protected from possible bombing.
 Works that could not be removed were plundered by German occupiers.
-Middle Eastern antiquities disappeared in large numbers, although most of them returned to their place after the war, when the reconstruction of the museum began.
+Middle Eastern antiquities disappeared in large numbers, although most of them returned to their place after the war when the reconstruction of the museum began.

 The main attraction of Krakow, the Veit Stoss altarpiece, had not left its place for 450 years.
 For its evacuation in 1940, it was dismantled into more than two thousand parts, all wrapped in wastepaper, and put into wooden boxes.
-The largest (thirteen-meter) statues of the saints sailed on barges to the Sandomierz Cathedral.
+The largest (13 meters) statues of the saints sailed on barges to the Sandomierz Cathedral.
 Secret vaults gave shelter to the rest of it.
 However, the Nazis quickly got on the trail of the altar and took it to Germany the same year.

-After receiving an order to prepare for the evacuation, the State Historical Museum began packing up valuable exhibits: the sabres of Prince Pozharsky, the caftan of Ivan the Terrible, the dress of Catherine the Great and more.
+After receiving an order to prepare for the evacuation, the State Historical Museum began packing up valuable exhibits: the sabers of Prince Pozharsky, the caftan of Ivan the Terrible, the dress of Catherine the Great and more.
 Models and copies replaced genuine objects of art on display.
 Part of the collection was moved to the basement.
 In late July, a barge carrying the collections of several museums and libraries took the art to Kustanai (Kazakhstan), where it remained until 1944.

 The amazing thing was that the historical museum worked for visitors throughout the war.
 Employees continued to search for artifacts for future exhibitions, primarily collecting documentary evidence of the war such as military uniforms and weapons, posters, and photographs.
-Museum workers travelled with lectures to the front-line zones, performed at enterprises, and in hospitals.
+Museum workers traveled with lectures to the front-line zones, performed at enterprises, and in hospitals.
 When Soviet troops went on the offensive, employees of the Historical Museum went to the battlefield where they also collected exhibits and recorded witnesses’ stories.